dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

 1. Create Windows 10 update rings in the Azure portal with the settings that you need.
 The **Allow pre-release features** setting is not supported in the Azure portal because it is no longer applicable to the latest Windows 10 builds.
 You can configure the other three settings, as well as other Windows 10 updates settings, when you create update rings.

   > [!NOTE]
   > Windows 10 updates settings created in the classic portal are not displayed in the Azure portal after migration.
 However, these settings continue to be applied.
-If you have migrated any of these settings and edit the migrated policy from the Azure portal, these settings will be removed from the policy.
+If you have migrated any of these settings and edit the migrated policy from the Azure portal, these settings are removed from the policy.

 2. Delete the update settings in the classic portal.
 After you migrate to the Azure portal and add the same settings to an update ring, you must delete the settings in the classic portal to avoid any potential policy conflicts.
-For example, when the same setting is configured with different values there will be a conflict and no easy way to know because the setting configured in the classic portal does not display in the Azure portal.
+For example, when the same setting is configured with different values there is a conflict and no easy way to know because the setting configured in the classic portal does not display in the Azure portal.

 ## How to create and assign update rings